mchara01/Data-Scraping-openHAB/README.md

 Implementation of a data collection and analysis script from the openHAB platform.
 Retrieval and processing of data from the openHAB server is accomplished though a script written in Bash.
 The data are extracted through openHAB REST API endpoints

 ### Architecture
+The central node of the automation system is the VM which has the role of the server with the openHAB server installed.
+The VM depicted in the illustration below is located within the closed network of the IT Department.
+Because there are no IoT devices within this network, a free weather service provider is used named OpenWeatherMap (https://openweathermap.org/api).

 ![alt text](https://github.com/mchara01/Data-Mining-openHab/blob/main/images/architecture.JPG?raw=true)

+### Functionalities
+`./openhab_scraping.sh -d` Downloads from openHAB the information of a collection of items and stores the data locally in a directory in the current location.
+A .json file will be created for each item.